Am I at increased risk of COVID-19 infection?

 The virus causing COVID-19 infection (called SARS-CoV-2) is a new infection that has not previously affected humans.
 Therefore, there is no immunity to this infection in the community.
 The infection appears to be spread by droplets through being exposed to someone who is coughing or sneezing, or by touching contaminated hands, surfaces or objects and then touching the eyes, nose or mouth.
 The virus appears to be quite contagious and everyone is at equal risk of acquiring it.

 The majority of patients with COVID-19 exhibit mild symptoms including a runny nose, sore throat, cough or shortness of breath.
 Most people with infection do not require significant medical care.
 More serious infection can result in pneumonia or marked difficulty in breathing.
-It is believed that people with reduced immunity because of their medications,

 As with other infectious disease that are spread person-to-person, good basic hygiene is important.
 This includes regularly washing hands regularly with soap and water, or using alcohol-based hand sanitiser products.
 You may choose to avoid crowded areas like shopping malls or sporting events or limit your travel, particularly overseas travel.
 Face masks are not routinely recommended.
 You may decide to avoid coming to hospital clinics for review of your medical condition (see below).